docker/docs/notary/getting_started.md

 ## Configure the client

-It is verbose and tedious to always have to provide the `-s` and `-d` flags manually to most commands.
+It is verbose and tedious to always provide the `-s` and `-d` flags manually to most commands.
 A simple way to create preconfigured versions of the Notary command is via aliases.
 Add the following to your `.bashrc` or
 equivalent: